viviandotdev/ObsidianVault/+ Encounters/Mini Essays/draft- China's rise.md

 [[Eastern vs. western values]]

 U.S. Policy chose short-term profit over long-term growth.
-We shifted manufacturing overseas not because they forced us to but because it opened the doors to cheap labor and
+We shifted manufacturing overseas not because they forced us to but because it served corporate interests.
+We opened the doors to cheap labor markets, and that helped accelerate China's growth

 **books**
 [[Apple in China by Patrick McGee]]